Frequently asked questions

 Individuals who make complaints are often concerned that they will be subject to retaliation by the person against whom they complained, or by other individuals.
 ASU policy ACD 401 prohibits retaliation against anyone who makes a good faith complaint under ASU’s nondiscrimination policies.
 The policy also prohibits retaliation against anyone who participated in the university’s investigation process.
 If you believe you have been retaliated against, you should immediately contact the investigator assigned to your case or you may contact the Title IX Coordinator.

-Anyone who witnesses inappropriate comments or conduct that may be sexual harassment, is strongly encouraged to contact Title IX Coordinator, the Office of Equity and Inclusion, or if the student is the accused, the Office of Student Rights and Responsibilities.
+Anyone who witnesses inappropriate comments or conduct that may be sexual harassment, is strongly encouraged to contact Title IX Coordinator, the Office of University Rights and Responsibilities, or if the student is the accused, the Office of Student Rights and Responsibilities.
 Under ASU’s policy ACD 401, all forms of harassment should be reported immediately.

 If accused, you will have the opportunity to speak with the investigator.
 If there is evidence to establish that you have been falsely accused, that will be considered in the investigation, and the investigator’s analysis of the evidence will be provided in a written report upon completion of the investigation.

 No. Under the law, students and staff who are victims or survivors of sexual and interpersonal violence receive the same rights under Title IX of the 1972 Education Amendments (Title IX) and the Violence Against Women Act (VAWA), regardless of immigration and visa status.
-Information about available on-campus medical and counseling resources and the student conduct process may be found at https://sexualviolenceprevention.asu.edu/.
+Information about available on-campus medical and counseling resources and the student conduct process may be found at Sexual Violence Prevention ASU.
 ASU will not retaliate against you or treat you differently on the basis of reporting.

 Yes.
-Information about Arizona’s criminal definitions of sexual assault, domestic violence, dating violence and stalking as well as information regarding filing a criminal complaint can be found at https://sexualviolenceprevention.asu.edu/report/asupolice .
+Information about Arizona’s criminal definitions of sexual assault, domestic violence, dating violence and stalking as well as information regarding filing a criminal complaint on the ASU Police page of this site.

 Yes.
 For victims of sexual assault, domestic violence, dating violence and stalking, there may be other visa options, including U and T Visas.
 For specifics, talk to an immigration attorney.

 Yes.
-Contact information for the International Students and Scholars Center can be found at https://students.asu.edu/international/issc.
+You can reach out using the contact information for the International Students and Scholars Center.
 This Center can provide useful general information regarding immigration status.
 Note that for specific questions regarding changes to other visa statuses, or legal options that fall outside of standard F-1 and J-1 student visas, or an ASU sponsored employment based status, you should consult a qualified immigration attorney.
 In addition, students can get more information through Student Advocacy and Assistance

 Pending U.S. permanent residency applicant (green card not yet approved)